tomtominator/Toms-Lathe-and-Saw/index.md

 <img src="EucalyptusTree.jpg" width="200" height="300"> <img src="EucalyptusWood.jpg" width="200" height="300">

-Although I know I could stare at wood grain all day, what the wood is used for it the interesting part for most people.
+Although I could stare at wood grain all day, what the wood is used for is the more interesting part for most people.
 Here are photos from some of my projects that didn't crack in half:

 # Pens
 [View Pens](Pens.md)

 # Spoons
-Handcrafted using a lathe rather than carved.
+Handcrafted using a lathe, carving, and a lot of sanding.
 Below are the general steps to constructing most spoons but each project is slightly different.

 ### Scooping
 <img src="SpoonBlank1.jpg" width="300" height="200">